-8. Discussion on PARSEC machines vs. standard supercomputers and conclusion to be able to identify tens of thousands of independent threads in the algorithm that must run in SIMD mode), the very high clock frequency speed shows achieved nowadays by CPUs show that it is impossible to perfectly synchronize different machines due to Einstein's principle of locality exposed in his 1905 and 1935 papers.
+8 Discussion on PARSEC machines vs standard supercomputers and conclusion

+Standard supercomputers are nowadays often made of many independent computers hosting one or several GPGPU cards.
+Whereas parallelization on the GPGPU cards is difficult to do efficiently for standard algorithms (because they require to be able to identify tens of thousands of independent threads in the algorithm that must run in SIMD mode), the very high clock frequency speed shows achieved nowadays by CPUs show that it is impossible to perfectly synchronize different machines due to Einstein's principle of locality exposed in his 1905 and 1935 papers.